-GREENSBORO, N.C., March 16, 2020 (GLOBE NEWSWIRE) — HF Foods Group Inc. (NASDAQ: HFFG), a leading food distributor to Asian restaurants across the Southeast, Pacific and Mountain West regions of the United States, reported full year and pro forma financial results for the year ended December 31, 2019.
+GREENSBORO, N.C., March 16, 2020 — HF Foods Group Inc. (NASDAQ: HFFG), a leading food distributor to Asian restaurants across the Southeast, Pacific and Mountain West regions of the United States, reported full year and pro forma financial results for the year ended December 31, 2019.
 The pro forma results reflect the combined results of HF Foods Group and B&R Global Holdings (“B&R”) as if the transaction had occurred on the first day of the period presented.
 The merger was previously completed and announced in a press release on November 4, 2019.

 2019 Financial Summary (which includes two months (November and December 2019) of Consolidated Financial Results from B&R)